Cenikl/bowling-game/README.md

 ### Jest

 - **Jest:** Jest is used for testing and make code coverage in this project.
 Test files are located in the `tests` directory.
-To run the tests, use the following command:
+To run the tests, use the following command, coverage should always be above 80%:

     ```bash
     npm test